pawelpiwosz/docker-pylint/README.md

 In order to use this container as a part of my CI/CD pipeline for Python projects, I needed to have proper exit code - `0` - if there are no errors.
-That is why I used `pylint-exit` as an addition to pylint, to capture exit status of pylint, and handle it before 'rea' exit.
+That is why I used `pylint-exit` as an addition to pylint, to capture exit status of pylint, and handle it before 'real' exit.

 ### Dependencies